 The Vegetable plot

-Our potted vegetable garden has kept us interested this year, supplying a never ending stream of courgettes and there is something very satisfying in picking a glossy healthy vegetable ready to cook for supper!
+Our potted vegetable garden has kept us interested this year, supplying a never ending stream of courgettes.
+There is something very satisfying in picking a glossy healthy vegetable ready to cook for supper!

 The return of the scent of the sea

-Finally as July drew to a close a wisp of mist appeared and the scent of the sea returned to the air, as the winds turned once more and you know, in a strange way I found had missed the changing weather and the salty scent of the sea!
+Finally as July drew to a close, a wisp of mist appeared and the scent of the sea returned to the air.
+The winds turned once more to our cornish garden.
+You know, in a strange way I found had missed the changing weather and the salty scent of the sea!